Fiver-and-Pipkin/rails_journal/README.md

 ## by Debbie Cravey

 Rails Journal is a blog application built with Ruby on Rails version 4.2.0 and an ActiveRecord database.
 It allows a user to create, edit, and delete blog posts, and allows for users to make, edit, and delete comments on individual entries.
 Users must be logged-in to make changes or additions.

+The app will send a text message to me whenever a user posts a comment.
+(I am using a trial Twilio account, which only allows texts to verified numbers.)
+This text response functions both locally and on the Heroku app.

-Check out a demo at: https://salty-ridge-9486.herokuapp.com/
+Check out a demo at:
+https://salty-ridge-9486.herokuapp.com/

 Installation